-erosional features, problem roads and road sections, and riparian areas not meeting ACS/AMS objectives, as well as identifying those areas that should be preserved from any activities.
-As of 2010, watershed analysis has been completed for xxxxxx of the priority watersheds on NFS lands in California.
-The waiver requires the USFS to provide an anticipated schedule for completion of all remaining analyses.
+Watershed Analysis or Landscape Analysis - is another component of each strategy under the NFWP or SNFPA, respectively.
+These have been required at the 5th field watershed scale, and they will soon be required at the 6th field watershed scale.
+Watershed analysis evaluates the geomorphic and ecological processes operating in a watershed and is intended to enable watershed planning to achieve ACS/AMS objectives.
+It provides the basis for monitoring and restoration programs.
+It informs restoration planning efforts through the identification of watershed problems, such as erosional features, problem roads and road sections, and riparian areas not meeting ACS/AMS objectives, as well as identifying those areas that should be preserved from any activities.
+As of 2010, watershed analysis has been completed for a majority of the priority watersheds on NFS lands in California.
+The Proposed Statewide Waiver requires the USFS to provide an anticipated schedule for completion of all remaining analyses.